Asem-A/Hair-Salon-Project/README.md

 # hair-salon-project
-A project for a hair salon in Mexico
+A project for a hair salon in Mexico created with React.js